If you're trying to evaluate which website builder and property management system (PMS) to use for your vacation rental business, read on.

 MyVR paid plans are as follows:

 You have to request a demo with their account manager to customize the plan according to your needs.

 With the basic plan, you get to centralize all your online reservations and calendar.
 If you wish to get an integrated website, you'd have to get the Plus plan stead.

 Note: There is a $499 one-time setup fee upon confirmation.

-MyVR isn't cheap, but there's a great team behind it continually improving the platform and who pays attention to detail of the user experience, which is hard to come by these days.
+MyVR isn't cheap, but there's a great team behind it that is continually improving the platform and who pays attention to the detail of the user experience, which is hard to come by these days.

-While Wordpress isn't your traditional property management software, there are plenty of vacation rental specific website templates available.
+While Wordpress isn't your traditional property management software, there is plenty of vacation rental specific website templates available.
 Most of them include features you're familiar with: booking engine, search function, channel integrations etc.